takanory/slides/20200510pyconhk/PITCHME.md

   * I'm a board member

 Note:
-* In 2013, We have established a general incorporated associtation, the name is "PyCon JP Association".
+* In 2013, We have established a general incorporated association, the name is "PyCon JP Association".
-* The pourpose of assciation is to manage money and contract for PyCon JP event
+* The purpose of association is to manage money and contract for PyCon JP event
 * It's run by 5 or 6 board members.
 * I have been a board member since 2013 and now I'm a vice-chairperson.